DigitalVS/GAD/README.md

 Pressing the `ENTER` key will trigger the execution of the instruction pointed by program counter register.
 In case that current instruction is a subroutine call instruction, complete subroutine will be executed and new program counter value will be set to the next instruction after the call (hence the name `step over`).

-PC value can be set at any time before or between two single step commands with `D from` or `R PC value` commands.
+PC value can be set at any time before or between two single step commands with `D <from>` or `R PC <value>` commands.

-> After every instruction executed by single step command, screen blinks once.
+> After every instruction executed by single step command, screen briefly blinks once.
 You may ask why is it necessary?
 Well, it is unavoidable cause for every executed instruction, GAD copies system screen to video memory, executes (or emulates if necessary) the instruction pointed by PC, copies back system screen from video memory to the buffer and regenerates its own screen contents.

 <h3 id="step-into">. - Step into</h3>